Wiltshire PEEL 2017

 The force says...

-Wiltshire Police operates across an area of 3,485 square kilometres.
-The County has two unitary authority areas, Wiltshire and Swindon, consisting of 18 community areas and seven localities.
+Wiltshire Police operates across an area of 3,485 sq/km.
+The county has two unitary authority areas, Wiltshire and Swindon, consisting of 6 community policing teams.

 Wiltshire has a population of approximately 684,000 people, with a wide range of socio-economic characteristics.
-Wiltshire is a largely rural county with the main towns of Swindon, Salisbury, Chippenham and Trowbridge hosting the more densely populated communities.
+Wiltshire is a largely rural county with the main towns of Swindon, Salisbury, Chippenham and Trowbridge.
 The county has a large military personnel presence of over 30,000, and is also home to Stonehenge and the busy M4 corridor.

-The Force has over 2,000 staff, including 1,003 police officers supported by PCSOs and police staff.
-The Force is capably supported by special constables and volunteers throughout the county.
-Within the last year, the Force has received approximately 580,494 calls for service and recorded approximately 40,968.
+The force has 2,003 staff, made up of 961 police officers and 1042 PCSOs and police staff.
+The force is capably supported by special constables and volunteers.
+Within the last year, the force has received approximately 546,351 calls for service and recorded approximately 44,116 crimes.
 Crime volumes in Wiltshire are in line with other forces.

-Wiltshire has a budget of just over £100 million, which has seen a real-terms reduction of 31.4% over seven years.
+Wiltshire has a budget of just over £105 million, which has seen a real terms reduction of 34.4% over seven years.
 Wiltshire is one of the cheapest forces, with officer cost per head of population consistently amongst the lowest in the country, providing good value for money.

-The Force has embarked on a number of collaborative projects in order to continue providing an efficient and effective service, including specialist operations with regional forces and creating strong relationships with local authorities.
+The force has embarked on a number of collaborative projects, including specialist operations with regional forces and creating strong relationships with local authorities.
 Partnership working, co-location and campuses are the essence of public sector services both in Wiltshire and Swindon.

 - Prevent crime and keep people safe